blurstudio/sublime_debugger-Nuke/README.md

-# A Debug Adapter for Debugging Python 2 within Autodesk 3ds Max
+# A Debug Adapter for Debugging Python 2 within Foundry's Nuke

-This adapter serves as a "middleman" between the Sublime Debugger plugin and a DAP implementation for python (ptvsd) injected into 3ds Max.
+This adapter serves as a "middleman" between the Sublime Debugger plugin and a DAP implementation for python (ptvsd) injected into Nuke.

-It intercepts a few DAP requests to establish a connection between the debugger and 3ds Max, and otherwise forwards all communications between the debugger and ptvsd normally.
+It intercepts a few DAP requests to establish a connection between the debugger and Nuke, and otherwise forwards all communications between the debugger and ptvsd normally.